gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 level of consensus between the experts is reached.
 Satisfactory consensus does not mean complete convergence in the forecast value; it simply means that the variability of the responses has decreases to a satisfactory level.
 Usually two or three rounds are sufficient.
 Experts are more likely to drop out as the number of iterations increases, so too many rounds should be avoided.
+#### Limitations and variations
+Applying the Delphi method can be time consuming.
+In a group meeting, final forecasts can possibly be reached in hours or even minutes - something which is almost impossible to do in a Delphi setting.
+If it is taking a long time to reach a consensus in a Delphi setting, the panel may lose interest and cohesiveness.